psanford/claude/README.md

 The Bedrock API mostly takes requests in the same shape as Anthropic's first party API, but not fully.
 The model IDs are different and need to be passed to bedrock differently, for example.

-This package converts requests in the shape of the Anthropic first party API to the correct form for Bedrock (and eventually Vertex).
+This package converts requests in the shape of the Anthropic first party API to the correct form for Bedrock and Vertex.

 Likewise, the streaming vs non-streaming APIs are similar but not exactly the same.
 This package unifies streaming and non-streaming into a single interface so you can have one code path that can handle either.